dbatten5/vim-scranch/README.md

 - `T` to add a new todo item.
 - `-` with your cursor on a todo item line to toggle completion.

-With more in the pipeline, including proper documentation.
+With more in the pipeline.

 To make your `scranch` experience richer, I'd thoroughly endorse integrating with [vim-dirvish](https://github.com/justinmk/vim-dirvish). `:Dirvish %`